orsonteodoro/nano-ycmd/README.md

 * Bash >=4, for `&|` support
 * Unix, Linux, Cygwin for /dev/null and /dev/random support
 * NXJSON, for server response parsing (A Makefile patch applied to NXJSON package needs to be applied https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/dev-libs/nxjson/files/nxjson-9999.20141019-create-libs.patch so that it is a shared library)
+* compdb (https://github.com/Sarcasm/compdb) and Ninja, for Ninja build system support.

 ####My distribution doesn't have the required dependencies

 You can look at my gentoo package overlay https://github.com/orsonteodoro/oiledmachine-overlay to see how to properly compile them or you can research them to build packages for your distribution.

+####Why does the completer command "Get Documentation" not work for c-sharp?

+Your distribution has not packaged the xml files properly.
+Compile nano-ycmd in debug mode and inspect the logs (ynano.txt, jedihttp_*.log, omnisharp_*.log) in the /tmp folder to see which xml documentation files are required.

 ####Why use ycmd backend over the builtin WORDCOMPLETION?